 If you've never tried grilling a peanut butter and jelly, hear us out.
 The two spreads meld together in a warm gooeyness and the bread creates a slightly crunchy bite.
 This one is probably best suited for a weekend lunch work-from-home situation since it wouldn't hold up well after a few hours.

 By using whole-grain bread, natural peanut butter and an appropriate portion for jam (one tablespoon max), this can absolutely make for a healthy lunch.
+But if you have a peanut allergy, you can still enjoy this sammy by swiping hazelnut, almond or sunflower seed butter instead.

 Get the Grilled Peanut Butter and Jelly Sandwich recipe and nutrition info here.